nuts-foundation/nuts-go/docs/pages/monitoring/nuts-go.rst

     GET /status

-It'll return an empty response with a 200 status code.
+It'll return an "OK" response and a 200 status code.